swikki099-ui/hanime/README.md

 - The API includes proper Referer headers for video requests
 - Video streaming supports range requests for better playback performance
 - All IDs are extracted from URLs and cleaned of path separators
+- The `/info`, `/episodes`, and `/related` endpoints automatically handle both series IDs and episode IDs by extracting the series ID from episode pages when needed

 ## License